Walmart becomes a lifeline, online sales surge 74%

 NEW YORK (AP) — Walmart became one of the few lifelines to millions of people as the coronavirus spread, leading to surging profit and sales during the fiscal first quarter.

-At a time when a huge swath of stores that sell non-essential merchandise temporarily shut down, the nation’s largest retailer has the natural advantage of carrying the very items that consumers need during a pandemic.
+At a time when a huge swath of stores that sell non-essential merchandise temporarily shut down, the nation’s largest retailer had the natural advantage of carrying the very items that consumers needed during the pandemic.

 “Having a wide range of fulfillment options, including delivery to home, collection from store — and by using stores for fulfillment— allowed Walmart to ramp up capacity in a way that many other players struggled to do,” said Neil Saunders, managing director at GlobalData Retail.
 “We also believe that by using stores effectively, Walmart mitigated some of the higher costs associated with the online channel.”